 Six Sigma Belts are people who have mastered a set of skills that they use to go from an important opportunity vaguely defined by the organization’s leaders, to a project that addresses the opportunity, to a deep understanding of what needs to be done and why, to a fully implemented solution that is better than its alternatives, to a permanent change for the better.
 Six Sigma projects are projects that require this skill set.
 The framework used is called DMAIC: Define, Measure, Analyze, Improve and Control.
-Here is a very brief synopsis of DMAIC:
+What is DMAIC Methodology?

 - Define the opportunity, the priorities, the plan, the process and the drivers.